Which rider is a prime candidate for Advanced Rider Training?

 Sharp Rider teaches Total Control techniques, a methodology designed by former racer Lee Parks.

-Based on the premise that knowing why something works facilitates learning how to do it, courses are a combination of classes and parking lot exercises.
+Based on the premise that knowing why something works facilitate learning how to do it, courses are a combination of classes and parking lot exercises.

 Total Control’s integrative approach covers the physical, mental, and mechanical aspects of riding.
 The mental aspect deals with fear, concentration, and the right attitude.
 “That momentary pause,” says Donna Skinner, one of the owners of Sharp Rider and the Lead ARC (Advanced Rider Clinic) Instructor, “is the five seconds that could have saved your life.